begiedz/begiedz/README.md

 });
 ```

-`Last login: Tue Feb 11 21:29:13 on ttys000`
+`Last login: Sun Mar  9 09:01:13 on ttys000`

 `begiedz@Dariuszs-MacBook-Air ~ %`

-`> Hi there!`
+`> Hello there!`

-`I'm Dariusz, a passionate software engineer, combining creativity and technology to build exceptional digital experiences.
-With background in visual arts and a deep dive into web development, I specialize in crafting user-friendly, visually compelling interfaces.`

-`My journey started with a love for art and design, which later evolved into a fascination with coding.
-Now, I'm on a mission to blend aesthetics with functionality in every project I touch.
-From dynamic React apps to intuitive user interfaces, I'm here to make the web a more beautiful and efficient place.`
+`I'm Dariusz, Digital Artisan – a creator who sees code as craftsmanship, interfaces as architecture, and user experience as an essential part of software design.
+I don’t just write code.
+I build solutions that are thoughtful, efficient, and user-friendly.
+My approach is a balance between engineering precision and creative problem-solving.`

+`I focus on writing clean, maintainable code and designing interfaces that make sense.
+My goal is to build things that work well, are easy to navigate, and don’t get in the user’s way.
+Whether it's front-end development, UI design, or optimizing performance, I keep things simple, practical, and effective.`

 `Let's build something together!`

+# Dariusz Begiedza

-## 🌕 About Me
+## 👾 About Me

 ### Passions

+- Visual Arts
+- Programming
 - Software Development
-- Visual Arts

 ### Motivation

-- Driven by the desire to achieve personal and professional success.
+- Focused on building skills that bring real value.
-- Inspired by the challenge of continuous self-improvement and mastery of new skills.
+- Driven by continuous self-improvement and problem-solving.
-- Focused on building a life where my passions align with my career and personal happiness.
+- Working towards aligning passion with career and personal fulfillment.

 ## 🚀 Tech Stack